wp-plugins/wp-to-twitter/readme.txt

 Requires at least: 3.3.3
 Tested up to: 3.8.0
 License: GPLv2 or later
-Stable tag: 2.7.7
+Stable tag: 2.8.0

 Auto-posts a Twitter update when you update your WordPress blog or blogroll, with your chosen URL shortening service.

 == Description ==

+WP to Twitter posts Tweets from WordPress to Twitter.

+You can shorten URLs using a variety of common URL shorteners, or just leave Twitter to do it for you using their t.co service.

-WP to Twitter automatically posts Tweets from WordPress to Twitter using your URL shortening service to provide a link back from Twitter.
-WP to Twitter will also display a feed of recent Tweets using widgets.
+You can also use WP to Twitter display a feed of recent Tweets using widgets.
+Display Tweets from any account just by entering that account's Twitter ID!

 Upgrade to [WP Tweets Pro](http://www.joedolson.com/articles/wp-tweets-pro/) for Tweet scheduling, automatic re-tweeting, and more!